 In September 2020, due to the impending repeat scenario of school closures experienced during the first lockdown, the Foundation, and its partner, ACRA, decided to extend their collaborative efforts.
 The #WeAreAllConnected initiative was set in motion as of October 2020, reinforcing ACRA’s commitment to the Foundation’s scope of action.
-The project focused on reinforcing teachers’ skills in managing online tools in order to assist schools in becoming more familiar and efficient with distance learning techniques.
+The project focused on reinforcing teachers’ skills in managing online tools to assist schools in becoming more familiar and efficient with distance learning techniques.
 It was then created a specific course geared towards teachers.
 Its goal was to address the higher IT skills needed to be mastered to navigate virtual teaching successfully.

 The 5-module course was designed to allow teachers to create activities that were inspired by outdoor education and stimulate students’ participation.
 It was developed with the essential support of the ST volunteers.
 Between November and December 2020, 158 teachers attended the online classes that were dedicated to using GSuite for Education.